Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Evaluation

 \subsection{Baseline Algorithms}

-In addition to our method (PEGE + DDB), we evaluate five baseline algorithms for reference, which we describe below: \\ \textbf{1) Random:} Select a random frontier node during each timestep. \\ \textbf{2) Greedy Neighbor:} During each timestep, select a random frontier node that has a parent node that tested positive.
+In addition to our method (PEGE + DDB), we evaluate five baseline algorithms for reference, which we describe below: \\ \textbf{1) Random (R):} Always select a random frontier node. \\ \textbf{2) Greedy Neighbor (GN):} During each timestep, select a frontier node that has a parent node that tested positive.
 If no such node exists, return a random frontier node.
-This is an intuitive strategy that a human might apply. \\ \textbf{3) Greedy Classifier:} Use the training data to train a linear support vector classifier with balanced class weights \cite{scikit-learn} to predict the probability that a given node tests positive conditioned on its covariates.
-This was the best model of four different classifiers that we tried.
-At test time, always select the frontier node with the greatest probability of testing positive.
+This is an intuitive strategy that a human might apply. \\ \textbf{3) Greedy Classifier (GC):} Use the training data to train a linear support vector classifier (SVC) with balanced class weights \cite{scikit-learn} to predict the probability that a given node tests positive conditioned on its covariates.
+A linear SVC was selected for the greedy baseline as it outperformed logistic regression, RBF-SVC, and gradient boosting.
+At test time, we always select the frontier node with the greatest probability of testing positive.
 This is a heuristic approach that is indifferent to any network-based data and is representative of an individual risk-based algorithm that has been proposed for real-world deployment (see Section \ref{intro:collaboration}). \\ \textbf{4) Deep Q-Network (DQN):} We implement a DQN baseline \cite{mnih2015human} with the Pytorch NNConv neural architecture \cite{fey2019fast} that uses a message-passing GNN with edge-conditioned weights \cite{gilmer2017neural}.
-We allow the DQN to train on $\mathcal{G}$ and $\mathbf{X}$ (but not $\mathbf{Y}$), meaning the DQN baseline has access to more relevant information than other methods. \\ \textbf{5) Fully Observable Gittins (FOG)}: Apply the Gittins index-based policy to $\mathcal{G}, \mathbf{X}, \mathbf{Y}^{(t)}$ on each timestep and select the frontier node with the highest Gittins index.
+We allow the DQN to train on $\mathcal{G}$ and $\mathbf{X}$ (but not $\mathbf{Y}$), which serves as a conservative buffer against other learned policies. \\ \textbf{5) Fully Observable Gittins (FOG)}: Apply the Gittins index-based policy to $\mathcal{G}, \mathbf{X}, \mathbf{Y}^{(t)}$ on each timestep and select the frontier node with the highest Gittins index.
 The feature mapping $\theta$ used in the Gittins index policy is allowed to train on the test set, meaning the oracle itself is also stronger in this case.
 Since this algorithm can observe the entire ground truth network, FOG serves as an unattainable upper bound for any policy with the same information described in our model.